 In July and August of 1996, the Western Interconnection experienced two widespread outages resulting from inadequate vegetation management.
 In March 1997, the Western Systems Coordinating Council (WSCC) trustees created the WSCC Reliability Management System (RMS) Policy Group establishing a remedial contract-based operational agreement known as the RMS.
 Although the RMS was established in response to the 1996 vegetation-related outages, unlike the FAC-003-X Transmission Vegetation Management standard, neither the RMS nor those standards evolving from it had vegetation management as their primary purpose.
 Rather, the initial version of WECC’s regional Reliability Standards were designed to address the outages collectively by continuing operational practices addressed in the RMS.

 By February 2000, the WSCC translated the RMS into what would become the first version of NERC’s mandatory Reliability Standards.
-In that process, the list of paths contained in the 2000 RMS, Table 4 migrated from the RMS into PRC-STD-005-1 (PRC), Transmission Maintenance, Attachment A, Table 2, Existing WECC Transfer Paths (BPTP), (Revised February 2006), and was permanently replaced with FAC-501-WECC-1 and 2, Transmission Maintenance (Version 2, 2018).
+In that process, the list of paths contained in the 2000 RMS, Table 4 migrated from the RMS into PRC-STD-005-1 (PRC), Transmission Maintenance, Attachment A, Table 2, Existing WECC Transfer Paths (BPTP), (Revised February 2006), and was permanently replaced with FAC-501-WECC-1 and -2, Transmission Maintenance (Version 2, 2018).

 The addition of this Process is intended to provide a streamlined development procedure for adding, removing, or modifying paths listed on the Table.
 Specific equipment comprising a path can be identified in the required technical study and request.